TNamdarian/seven-terraces/README.md

 - Chrome DevTools
     - For this project, the web developer tools built directly into the Google Chrome browser was used to help edit pages and diagnose problems quickly.

-- Lighthouse in Google dev tool
-    - For testing the performance of the website

 ## **Deployment**
 This project uses GitHub for version control, GitPod as the cloud-based IDE and Heroku to deploy the site into production.
 The below steps are specific to Gitpod therefore depending on your IDE, you might need to adjust the below steps.